Data Science and Related Programs Online – Exploring Online Options

 Online data science degree, certificate, and professional training bootcamps are just now getting rolled out.
 Many colleges and universities began their data science offerings by first creating one or two year master’s degree programs.
 These programs also represent the first online data science degree offerings.

-So far, about 20 universities, including reputable schools such as UC Berkeley and Johns Hopkins are offering online data science master’s degree programs.
+So far, over 40 universities, including reputable schools such as UC Berkeley and Johns Hopkins are offering online data science master’s degree programs.
 These programs generally track closely to the curriculum offered during the campus-based course.

-It takes between 18 to 24 months to complete an online data science master’s degree program if pursued at the equivalent of a full-time student pace.
+It takes between 18 to 24 months to complete an online master’s degree program if pursued at the equivalent of a full-time student pace.
 Taking the courses part-time could take up to three to three-and-a-half years.